 Imagine you're standing in ankle deep, fast moving water.
 You need to take a long exposure using a polarizer and ND filter.
 There's no safe, dry place around to put your pack.
 I've had this issue numerous times, whether I'm on a steep ledge or in the middle of a creek.
 In the past, I'd have to find someplace safe to put my pack, take out my gear, and setup my filters.
 Then I'd head back out into the water, or climb back to my perch, with all my gear in-hand.
 This was always very risky.

 The rotation180 is my new assistant!
 Since the pack can rotate around on my waist, I always have a mobile work station!
 If I need to add my filter system, I have everything I need right in front of me.
 It's like having a portable table and assistant with you at all times.
 Just this past week I was photographing The Narrows, in Zion National Park.
 I was able to easily and safely attach my Lee Filters Kit to my camera in the middle of the stream using this pack.
 I could even switch lenses and use my 14-24mm with its massive Progrey 150mm filter system without any problems.
 The rotation180 Pro has been a life saver on this trip!

-My biggest problem with this pack is the waistbelt.
-For big backpacks, the waistbelt is supposed to sit right on the hip bones; this takes most of the pack weight off of your shoulders and transfers it to your hips.
+My only complaint with this pack is the waistbelt.
+For big backpacks, the waistbelt is supposed to sit right on the hip bones; this takes most of the pack's weight off of your shoulders and transfers it to your hips.
 This makes hiking long distances much easier and comfortable.
 My Gregory backpack has a large, padded waistbelt, which makes hiking long distances comfortable on my hip bones.
-Unfortunately there isn't enough padding on the Mindshift, the padding ends before it covers my hip bones.
+Unfortunately there isn't enough padding on the Mindshift.
+The padding ends before it covers my hip bones.
 In the image below you will see how much further the padding goes on my Gregory pack.